Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

 All in all, Chang Moi as a whole is the perfect place for tourists in Chiang Mai, Thailand.
 Let’s just say it wouldn’t be wise to miss out on these fun things to do:

-✔ Go to the Night Bazaar – our favorite part of the Night Bazaar is watching live music and eating all of the delicious street food.
+✔ Go to the Night Bazaar – our favorite part of the Night Bazaar is watching live music and eating all of the delicious street food, the real Thai cuisine.

 ✔ Shopping – in addition to live music and food, there are also many street vendors selling clothes and souvenirs.